canovasjm/deng-homework/week_6/week_6_hw.md

 **A:**

+Beginning in topic
+Latest in topic
+From a particular offset
+From a particular timestamp

 ## Question 7

 **Q:** What key structure is seen when producing messages via 10 minutes Tumbling window in Kafka stream *

 **A:**

+Key
+[Key, Start Timestamp]
+[Key, Start Timestamp + 10 mins, Start Timestamp] [Key, Start Timestamp, Start Timestamp + 10 mins]

 ## Question 8